-It will take time to recover from surgery and implement the new diet and lifestyle changes needed to achieve your weight loss goals.
-Eventually your weight will stabilize and you will become comfortable, physically and emotionally, with the new you.
+It takes time to recover from bariatric surgery and implement the new diet and lifestyle changes needed to achieve your weight loss goals.
+Eventually, your weight will stabilize, and you will become comfortable, physically and emotionally, with the new you.

 If you are thinking about pregnancy after bariatric surgery, your body will be better prepared for fertility and carrying a baby.
 Excessive weight puts a great deal of strain on every aspect of your body, including your reproductive system.

 Many women experience difficulties with their menstrual cycle and fertility when they are significantly overweight.
 After weight loss surgery, your reproductive system can finally regulate itself as your body reaps the benefits of your efforts.